aome510/hackernews-TUI/config.md

 # Configuration Documentation

-User can change the application's configuration options by modifying the user-defined configuration file (default to be `$HOME/.config/hn-tui.toml`).
+User can change the application's configurations by modifying the user-defined config file (default to be `$HOME/.config/hn-tui.toml`).

-User doesn't need to specify all the configuration options in the configuration file as a default value will be used for non-specified options.
+**Note**: user doesn't need to specify all the options in the config file as a default value will be used for non-specified options.

+An example of user-defined configuration file can be found in [example `hn-tui.toml`](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml).

 ## Table of Contents